 The Australian Defence Force – ADF – is quietly resurrecting plans to buy seven state-of-the-art reconnaissance drones.
 The price of the spies in the sky could be as much as $AU3 billion.

 The UAVs - Unmanned Aerial Vehicle - will be used for maritime surveillance, including intercepting asylum seeker boats.
-The decision comes despite internal claims that the Royal Australian Air Force’s - RAAF - antiquated top brass have long opposed the acquisition of unmanned aerial vehicles because they reckon the drones will put pilots out of a job :: Read the rest of this entry »
+The decision comes despite internal claims that the Royal Australian Air Force’s - RAAF - antiquated top brass have long opposed the acquisition of unmanned aerial vehicles because they reckon the drones will put pilots out of a job :: Read the full article »»»»

 Posted: August 15th, 2012 | Author: Michael Courtenay | Filed under: Aviation News, Fly Your Kite | Tags: Hypersonic Jet, NASA, Pentagon, Scramjet, US Airforce, Waverider, X-51A | Comments Off